shadow81627/daim/content/blog/large-hiring-budgets.md

 ## One last note on HR, and this is the super extra cynic in me:

 What other effect does attrition have?
 A higher need for recruiters.
-In enabling higher attrition for the company for cost savings, HR justifies it's worth through the cost savings, but then can double down on the back-end and justify its need to grow due to all the open positions they need to fill with recruiters.
+In enabling higher attrition for the company for cost savings, HR justifies its worth through the cost savings, but then can double down on the back-end and justify its need to grow due to all the open positions they need to fill with recruiters.

 ## Sources